james5101/katacoda-scenarios/convert-python-to-3musketeers/step4.md

 We can now pop ```make build``` into our CI/CD pipeline and run it locally the same exact way.

 ## Task
 We have 1 more target that actually runs our container.
-This stage helps tremndeslouy when doing local development.
+This stage helps tremendously when doing local development.
 We can make all of our iterative changes locally and do a quick ```make up``` to do a quick check on the applicaiton.
 This should run the same exact way as when its deployed since it is containzered.
 Let's run it and see what happens.

 `make up`{{execute}}

+This concludes the Make section of this scenario.
+Head on over to https://3musketeers.io/docs/make.html to dive into Make.